DanieleDellagiacoma/introsde-2016-assignment-3-client/README.md

 Link to Davide Lissoni's Github server repository: **https://github.com/DavideLissoni/introsde-2016-assignment-3-server**

 ## IMPLEMENTATION
-The server is divided in the following packages and classes:
+The client is divided in the following packages and classes:

 * client
   * PeopleClient.java